 The “greasy tortilla snacks” in the Alley kept him going.
 So did the music on campus.
 He was part of the 21st Street Singers and spent time “noodling around” on the piano while his musician friends practiced.
 The surround-sound atmosphere influenced his choice of Oberlin College, in part because it also had “music all around.”

 After earning his bachelor’s in mathematics, Daniel completed his doctorate at the University of Texas.
 He has taught at UCLA and Yale University, among other schools.
-Now an associate professor at the University of Georgia, his research and teaching focus on algebra and algebraic geometry, with an eye toward pure mathematics, the abstract science of numbers, quantity and space.
+As an associate professor at the University of Georgia, where he received an Outstanding Professor Award, his research and teaching focused on algebra and algebraic geometry, with an eye toward pure mathematics, the abstract science of numbers, quantity and space.
 He is married to fellow mathematician Angela Gibney with whom he has two daughters, Jordan and Alexis.